Skip to content

 Where are the surgeries performed?

-I perform over 95% of my surgeries at the Heart Hospital of Londrina (HCor).
-It is a modern hospital with state-of-the-art equipment, a complete surgical center, and a dedicated nursing team.
-The choice of hospital is not casual: the infrastructure and support available directly contribute to a safer and more peaceful postoperative period.
+I perform over 95% of my surgeries at the Heart Hospital of Londrina (HCor), a fully equipped private hospital in Brazil with state-of-the-art operating rooms, advanced monitoring equipment, and a dedicated nursing team.
+The choice of hospital is deliberate: the infrastructure and support available directly contribute to a safer and smoother recovery.

 What payment methods are accepted?